Why Is My Insurance So High With No Accidents?

 Your Location: Drivers in some states pay significantly more than drivers in others.
 We’re not just talking about drivers in rough winter climates.
 Drivers in Louisiana, for example, pay some of the highest insurance rates in the nation.
 Your state can have a significant impact on your insurance rates.

 Your Demographic Data: Your sex, age, and marital status all impact your insurance rates.
-These factors are typically outside your control.
-However, your insurance company will look at historical driving data to decide on a fair rate for your insurance plan.
-If 23 year old male drivers are a higher risk group than 58 year old female drivers, then younger male drivers will pay more for car insurance.
+These factors are typically outside of your control.
+However, your insurance company will look at historical driving data to determine a fair rate for your insurance plan.
+If 23-year-old male drivers are a higher risk group than 58-year-old female drivers, then younger male drivers will pay more for car insurance.

-Your Vehicle: Your vehicle, obviously, is one of the biggest factors in the price of car insurance.
+Your Vehicle: Your vehicle is one of the biggest factors in determining your premiums.
 The type of car you drive has a big impact on the price you pay.
-If you’re driving a $200,000 luxury vehicle, then you’re going to pay a higher price than someone driving a $10,000 economy vehicle.
+If you’re driving a $200,000 luxury vehicle, you’ll pay a higher price than someone driving a $10,000 economy vehicle.

 Your Policy Options: What’s covered on your insurance policy?
 How much are you paying for your deductible?
 Did you opt for a low deductible and a high monthly premium?
 Did you buy a comprehensive policy with all of the bells and whistles?
-Or did you choose a cheaper plan with the minimum liability coverage?
-The type of policy you choose – and the options on that policy – will have a profound impact on the price you pay.
+Or did you choose a cheaper plan with minimum liability coverage?
+The type of policy you choose – and the options on that policy – will profoundly impact the price you pay.

 Some people have gone their whole lives without being in an accident – but they still pay enormous insurance premiums.
 Here are some of the reasons why you might pay high car insurance prices with no accidents:

 - You have a terrible driving record, including points-related offenses like speeding tickets or traffic violations